kapoorgautam/cyberkapoor/README.md

 # Developers

-## [SinniS](https://github.com/SinniS1) is a webdeveloper of this website.
+## [Gautam kapoor](https://github.com/kapoorgautam) is a webdeveloper of this website.
 Created this website using React for fronted and for backend uses Hygraph as a CMS technologies.

-## [Rajvinder](https://github.com/sudouserraj) is a content writer.
+## [SinniS](https://github.com/SinniS1)  is a content writer.
 He ensures that posts or blogs are up-to-dated and easy to digest for beginners.